Find detailed reviews about specific areas of Washington’s transportation system in our collection of planning studies.

 The I-5 System Partnership is a stakeholder group made up of representatives from transportation agencies, community organizations, the business community and jurisdictions throughout the 107-mile study area from Tumwater to Arlington.
 The group is dedicated to working collaboratively to review

-The "Planning and Environmental Linkages" (PEL) study will build upon the goals and strategies outlined in the original 2018 corridor study.
-This PEL study represents a collaborative and integrated approach to transportation decision-making that:
+The "Planning and Environmental Linkages Study" (PEL study) built upon the goals and strategies outlined in the original 2020 Corridor Study.
+This PEL Study represents a collaborative and integrated approach to transportation decision-making that:

 The pre-design study looked at the signalized intersection on SR 105, South Boone Street, at West Harriman Street.
 The aging traffic signal at this intersection was last replaced in 1982 and is in need of replacement.
-The pre-design study will conduct stakeholder and public outreach to examine
+The pre-design study conducted stakeholder and public outreach to examine

 Currently, pedestrian access along State Route 142 is limited for people who walk, bike or roll alongside the highway.
 With input from community members, elected officials and stakeholders, we will develop a plan to improve accessibility for all modes in the community of Klickitat.